Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 - Baylor has two wins against the spread in three games this season.

-- Baylor's games this year have hit the over on two of three set point totals (66.7%).
+- Baylor's games this season have hit the over on two of three set point totals (66.7%).

 - Baylor is 2-1 against the spread and 3-0 overall in games when it records more than 13.3 points.

-- When Baylor amasses more than 192.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Baylor is 2-1 against the spread and 3-0 overall when the team amasses over 192.7 yards.

 - The Bears have three turnovers this season, equal to the number of takeaways for the Cyclones.